Article I. Establishment

 Section 3.
 Election of Officers (Chair, Vice Chair, Secretary/Treasurer and Parliamentarian)

 A. When and By Whom—Election of officers shall be held at the January monthly meeting and conducted by the outgoing Chair.
+The election of the Chair shall be conducted by the Chair-Elect, and then the elected Chair shall conduct the balance of the elections.
 In the event the Chair is nominated for re-election, the responsibility shall pass to the Vice Chair, then the Secretary.
-In the event that both of these officers also are nominated for re-election or are no longer delegates, elections shall be conducted by a delegate of the Council appointed by the Executive Committee. (see Amendment #6)
+In the event that both of these officers also are nominated for re-election or are no longer delegates, a delegate of the Council appointed by the Executive Committee shall conduct elections.

 C. Term of Office—Each officer will serve a one-year term and assume his/her duties immediately after election.
 An officer may be re-elected during his/her two-year delegate term.

 D. Leadership Continuity — In order to ensure continuity of leadership, the Council shall also elect, at the January meeting, a “Chair-elect,” who will be considered “Chair-in-Training” to be considered for the position of chair when the current Chair’s term expires.
 This does not preclude the right of others to be nominated for that position when it actually comes open.
-Nor does it change the order of succession if the current Chair resigns or is removed from office. (see Amendment #7)
+Nor does it change the order of succession if the current Chair resigns or is removed from office.
+The Chair-Elect must be a two-year member serving in their first year.

 Article VIII.
 Operating Procedure